 In the first instance, bring your concerns to the attention of your landlord or letting agent.
 They should be able to justify why they are entitled to charge you a fee.

 If you still believe you have been charged a banned fee, you can report the matter to your local Trading Standards office through the Citizens Advice website which will investigate the matter.

 All professional letting agents must be a member of a property redress scheme like The Property Redress Scheme or The Property Ombudsman.
 You can complain to these bodies who will investigate and can tell the agent to compensate you if necessary.

 Are deposits changing as part of the Tenant Fees Act?

 The Tenant Fees Act caps deposits at five weeks' rent, provided the annual rent is below £50,000.
 For properties with a yearly rental value of over £50,000, security deposits are capped at six weeks.

 If your existing deposit is above this amount, your landlord must return the excess amount.

-Landlords can no longer charge a higher deposit for tenants who have pets in the property.
+Landlords can no longer charge a higher deposit for tenants who keep pets in the property.
 This may mean fewer landlords are willing to rent their property to tenants with pets.
 However, ministers are discussing a pet protection bill which will give tenants the legal right to keep a pet in their home.
 It is currently awaiting parliamentary approval.

 Can I be charged a holding deposit to secure a property?

 If you are a landlord looking for guidance to let property in Knightsbridge, Marble Arch or across Central London, contact Plaza Estates, and we’ll be happy to help you.